Seckel pear tree

-Seckel is a traditional American pear, with a notably sweet sugary flavor.
-It was discovered in the early 18th century near Philadelphia, and soon established a reputation as a gourmet pear.
+Seckel is the definitive heirloom American pear, with a notably sweet aromatic flavor, and a reputation as a gourmet variety.

-The Victorian pomologist Robert Hogg reported that examples were sent to England in the early 19th century, where it was very well received.
+The famous English pomologist Robert Hogg, writing in the late 19th century reported that examples were sent to England in the early 19th century, where it was very well received.
 He describes the flesh as "... buttery, melting, and very juicy, with a rich and unusually powerful aromatic flavour".

 Although very small, the pears take on an attractive crimson flush when ripe.